pavvo/async-nestjs-zod/README.md

 ### "from" function

-> Created for custom schemas in `nestjs-zod-prisma`
+> Created for custom schemas in `async-nestjs-zod-prisma`

 Just returns the same Schema